Policy Sketches

 Syllabus language, assignment rules, and course-level frameworks for thinking through how AI belongs in learning.

 These are not model university policies, and they are not meant to settle the question of AI in higher education.
-They are decision tools: ways to name a course posture, clarify assignment expectations, and make local choices visible.
-The point is not to produce one rule for every class.
-The point is to help instructors, librarians, programs, departments, and other campus partners ask better questions about what AI is allowed to do, what students must still demonstrate, and where a policy might fail.
+They are decision tools for making local choices visible: what AI is allowed to do, what students are being asked to demonstrate, and where a policy might fail.

 How to read these

 Treat each policy sketch as a starting point.
-Some offer syllabus language, some offer assignment-level rules, and some offer a vocabulary for institutional conversation.
-Adapt the language to your course, your students, your campus rules, and the expertise of the people already working on AI literacy, research support, accessibility, academic integrity, and student success.
+Adapt the language to your course, your students, your campus rules, and the expertise of people already working on AI literacy, research support, accessibility, academic integrity, and student success.

-May 2026 rough policy sketch course policy + assignment labels any
+Date May 2026 Status rough Type policy sketch Time course policy + assignment labels Level any

 AI Integration Ladder